How Will You Measure Your Life by Clayton M. Christensen

 I. Brief Summary

 Clayton M. Christensen was a Harvard Business School's professor.
 His influential work—Disruptive Innovation is well known within the business world.
 This was a quick read in simple, clear language with good analogies.
 The lessons between business and life is not drawn by a hard line, but are universal to both ends.
 Clayton Christensen offers his wisdom on how to live a meaningful life by drawing upon his business research.
 He shares case studies and scientific research to back up his claims.
-People often fall into life traps which leads to unhappiness despite of world class education such as Harvard.
-When business leaders asks their employees to think long-term, what does that really mean?
-When business leaders asks their employees to think strategically, what does thinking strategically mean?
+People often fall into life traps which leads to unhappiness despite of the world-class education such as Harvard.
+When business leaders ask their employees to think long-term, what does that really mean?
+When business leaders ask their employees to think strategically, what does thinking strategically mean?
 The book breaks down all business jargon into digestible analogies and real-life business case studies.
 I thoroughly enjoyed the section on parenting children and limitation of marginal thinking.
 I also enjoyed the last two sections on ethics and living life with purpose.
 I loved the framing of business lessons into personal life lessons and vice-versa.
 I knew many business leaders looked up to Clayton Christensen, but never understood why until I read this book.
 This is my newest favorite business book and I plan on coming back to this book a lot.
 A full disclosure summary below is a disservice to what the book has to offer.

 II.
 Big Ideas

 - Falling into tangible trappings such as better salaries, prestigious title, or nicer offices is a flawed thinking.
 The next pay raise feels like you are finally happy, but that is not the case for so many.
 Chasing a mirage is a hopeless quest.
 Getting the opportunity to be recognized, feeling achieved, and owning responsibilities are the things that motivate people.